aronmarriott-smith/drafty-in-here/readme.txt

 * Fixed bug when saving frequency
 * Replaced Carbon with PHP DateTime
-* Changed the minimum version of PHP required by Drafty to 5.3.2
+* Changed the minimum version of PHP required by Drafty to 5.3.2 = 1.1.2 =
+* Fixed a bug which was causing a PHP fatal error in the drafty settings page.

 == Discussion / Support ==